PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/numpy_array_en.rst

   Here:code:`image` is always a matrix with size of :code:`[32, 784]` .

-2. batch size expressed by other shapes
+2. batch size expressed by other dimension

   .. code-block:: python

-     sentence = fluid.layers.data(name="sentence",
+     sentence = fluid.layers.data(name="sentence",
                                   shape=[80, -1, 1],
                                   append_batch_size=False,
                                   dtype="int64")

-  Here the middle shape of :code:`sentence` is batch size.
-The arrangement of data is applied in fixed-length recurrent neural network.
+  Here the middle dimension of :code:`sentence` is batch size.
+This type of data layout is applied in fixed-length recurrent neural networks.

 .. _user_guide_paddle_support_data_types: